-WinPcap is an open source capture driver that allows you to capture network packets on any version of Windows.
+Npcap is an open source capture driver based on the discontinued WinPcap library that allows you to capture network packets on any version of Windows.

-You can download and install the WinPcap driver from this Web page.
+You can download and install the Npcap driver from this Web page.

 - Microsoft Network Monitor Driver version 2.x (Only for Windows 2000/XP/2003):